aiml-au/objectcount/README.md

 ## Overview

-The Object Count application enables users to accurately count specific objects in images by leveraging advanced deep learning techniques, requiring only a few reference examples to achieve quick results across diverse scenarios.This repository serves as the issue tracker where users can:
+The Object Count application empowers users to efficiently and accurately count objects in images by harnessing advanced deep learning techniques, such as class-agnostic counting and image segmentation.
+With the ability to work from just a few reference examples, it delivers rapid and reliable results across a wide range of use cases, including traffic analysis, retail inventory tracking, and industrial process monitoring.
+This repository serves as the issue tracker where users can:

 - Report bugs and unexpected behavior
 - Suggest new features
 - Propose enhancements to the user interface, performance, or functionality

 Please make sure to follow the provided templates and guidelines to help maintainers address the issues or requests efficiently.

+## About Object Count - Count Anything

 ## How to Report a Bug